 Added Value works with approximately 20 teenagers annually, who work an average of seventeen hours each week on our Farm, at market, on the computers, and out in the community.
 They receive a monthly stipend, expanding their families’ household income by as much as thirty percent.

-If you are 14-19 years old and are interested in joining Added Value's youth program, please contact us [hotlink to contact form] by clicking here, or call 718-855-5531.
+If you are 14-19 years old and are interested in joining Added Value’s youth program, please contact our Youth Empowerment Program Coordinator through the form on our Contact Us page, or call 718-855-5531, ext.
+29.

-We currently accept new youth participants in February for our full-season program (March through December) and in late-June for our 8-week Summer Youth Employment Program.
+We currently accept new youth participants in February for our full-season program (March through December) and in June for our 8-week Summer Youth Employment Program.